JesseTNRoberts/Do-Large-Language-Models-Learn-Human-Like-Strategic-Preferences/Traveler's Dillema/Readme.md

 # Traveler's Dilemma Preference

-This folder contains the simple value assignment and preference data and experiment.
+This folder contains the traveler's dilemman data and experiment.

 The dataset is in the data folder.